01 Getting Started

 7. Select Affect Elements and click Next.

 8. Choose the element from the list and select the action to apply.
-For example, the probability must show.
+For example, the probability must be shown.
 Click Next.

 show affected element config